-In its inaugural Selah Festival on 2 and 3 November, HSL is featuring the role of Jazz and its spiritual foundations and connection with people who follow Jesus.
+In its inaugural Selah Festival on 2 and 3 November, Holy Sepulchre London is featuring the role of Jazz and its spiritual foundations and connection with people who follow Jesus.
 Two brilliant groups will be performing.

 Friday 2 November – “The Roots of Jazz” ensemble

 featuring JON HEERING, SARAH ELLEN HUGHES, ANDRE 'SAXMAN' BROWN, MELVIN REEVES, PHIL WAIN, and J FASHOLE-LUKE